apache/www-site/content/foundation/marks/downstream.md

   changes and how that acceptance is documented varies between projects.

-- A change is a fix for an undisclosed security issue; and the fix is not publicly disclosed as as security fix; and the Apache project has been [notified](/security/) of both the issue and the proposed fix; and the PMC has rejected neither the vulnerability report nor the proposed fix.
+- A change is a fix for an undisclosed security issue; and the fix is not publicly disclosed as a security fix; and the Apache project has been [notified](/security/) of both the issue and the proposed fix; and the PMC has rejected neither the vulnerability report nor the proposed fix.